SchrodingerandDoraemon/Notes/Java/antra_java.md

 final method: no override

 ### Deep copy VS shallow copy
-shallow copy only copy the references of those objects Deep copy means a new object will be created, and all the values of original object will be copied to the new object.
+shallow copy only copy the references of those objects.
+One object, two reference.
+Deep copy means a new object will be created, and all the values of original object will be copied to the new object.
+Two object, two reference.
+We have to override the clone() method to use deep copy.

 ### ConcurrentHashMap
 ConcurrentHashMap class is thread-safe.
 It works by dividing complete hashtable array into segments or portions and allowing parallel access to those segments.
 The locking is at a much finer granularity at a hashmap bucket level(all methods are synchronized on Hashtable instances using the synchronized keyword).
 ConcurrentHashMap does not allow NULL values, so the key can not be null in ConcurrentHashMap.

 If a thread-safe highly-concurrent implementation is desired, then it is recommended to use ConcurrentHashMap in place of Hashtable.

+### Synchronized HashMap
+It locks the whole map.performance of ConcurrentHashMap is relatively better than the Synchronized Map.
+Synchronized HashMap allows inserting null as a key.
+ConcuurentHashMap doesn’t allow inserting null as a key or value.

 ### referency data type
 Reference datatypes in java are those which contains reference/address of dynamically created objects.
 These are not predefined like primitive data types.